-- DSLs will refer to LCC Record Keeping Guidance to assist them in creating and maintaining accurate safeguarding records - there is an agreed format for reporting all matters relating to child wellbeing, from an early help requirement to a disclosure of abuse - ALL staff use the agreed format for passing on concerns - concerns should be factual and evidence based - concerns should be reported on CPOMS. - concerns should be passed directly to the DSL - ALL concern logs will be kept either in whole school safeguarding files or in an individual pupil safeguarding file, using CPOMS - a pupil will have an individual safeguarding file when there has been a number of concerns, an offer of Early Help or the family is, or has been at Level 2 or above on the Continuum of Need - DSLs / PSO's will record all discussions, decisions and rationale behind decisions and sharing of information in the child's records - DSLs/ PSO will record evidence of child's wishes, professional challenge, offers of early help and multi-agency working - when individual pupils are discussed during staff meetings, such as supervision, staff updates or risk assessments etc. pupil information should be anonymised or stored in a secure manner - all safeguarding records will be stored securely on CPOMS - only DSLs and other named staff will have access to safeguarding records - a pupil's safeguarding file will be transferred, in its entirety, to the educational establishment where the child moves to, unless there is ongoing legal action - the safeguarding file will be hand delivered to the DSL at the receiving school.
-If this is not possible, the safeguarding file will be sent by recorded delivery - a receipt will be obtained at time of transfer and the responsibility for the safeguarding records will pass to the receiving school - the educational establishment where the pupil attends at statutory school leaving age (18) will securely retain the safeguarding records until the child's 25th birthday.
-Safeguarding records will then be destroyed securely - advice will be sought from legal services and/or Schools Safeguarding Officer if any staff are unclear about any aspects of safeguarding record keeping
+- DSLs will create and maintaining accurate safeguarding records - There is an agreed format for reporting all matters relating to child wellbeing, from an early help requirement to a disclosure of abuse using CPOMS, by all staff. - ALL staff use the agreed format for passing on concerns - Concerns should be factual and evidence based - Concerns should be passed directly to the DSL - ALL concern logs will be kept electronically in CPOMS - A pupil will have an individual safeguarding file when there has been a number of concerns, an offer of Early Help or the family is, or has been at Level 2 or above on the Continuum of Need - DSLs will record all discussions, decisions and rationale behind decisions and sharing of information in the child's records - DSLs will record evidence of child's wishes, professional challenge, offers of early help and multi-agency working - When individual pupils are discussed during staff meetings, such as supervision, staff updates or risk assessments etc. pupil information should be anonymised or stored in a secure manner - All safeguarding records will be stored electronically on CPOMS - Only DSLs and other named staff will have access to safeguarding records - A pupil's safeguarding file will be transferred, in its entirety, to the educational establishment where the child moves to, unless there is ongoing legal action - The safeguarding file will be sent securely to the DSL at the receiving school - A receipt will be obtained at time of transfer and the responsibility for the safeguarding records will pass to the receiving school - The educational establishment where the pupil attends at statutory school leaving age (18) will securely retain the safeguarding records until the child's 25th birthday.
+Safeguarding records will then be destroyed securely - School will seek advice from legal services and/or Schools Safeguarding Officers if any staff are unclear about any aspects of safeguarding record keeping.